19kmunz/a3-persistence/README.md

     5. Ensure that form elements include clearly associated labels: Previously, I did not have labels associated with the username and password field of the sign-in page.
 This has been fixed!
     6. Provide easily identifiable feedback: Previously, on failed login, the user will simply be redirected to the login page.
 This is not clear to what the user did wrong ADD aria-invalid="true"
   - Developing:
+    7. Associate a label with every form control: As mentioned, the login-in form previously did not have any labels, and now it does!
+    8. Include alternative text for images: I added alternative text for every gallery image.
+    9. Reflect the reading order in the code order: I reorganized my code to have the logical structure of setup -> login -> get -> create -> delete